saltyorg/docs/docs/apps/gluetun.md

 The Gluetun role is configured via the [inventory system](../saltbox/inventory/index.md).
 It is recommended to review the upstream documentation for your VPN provider to determine the proper configuration.
 The following variables are available to set and correspond to the similarly named Docker envs.

+Any values that contain special characters or are entirely numeric should be wrapped in quotes:

 ```yaml
 gluetun_vpn_service_provider: ""
 gluetun_vpn_type: ""